 Sinja Küppers is a third-year PhD student.
 Her academic interests lie in archaic epic and lyric poetry and Second Sophistic Literature.
 She is particularly interested in aspects of performance and audience, ancient mythology and the blending of genres.

-Sinja is president of the Duke first-generation graduate student network Duke F1RSTS: https://sites.duke.edu/dukef1rsts/
+Sinja is the founder of the Duke first-generation graduate student network Duke F1RSTS: https://sites.duke.edu/dukef1rsts/

 Fellowships, Supported Research, & Other Grants